-Are you breaking the the law in your own back garden?
+Are you breaking the law in your own back garden?

-Garden experts have identified eight ways you could be acting beyond the law – from poorly positioned trampolines to unruly branches
+Another Bank Holiday weekend is on the way, and with it, the promise of better weather.
+We’re planning to spend ours in the garden, putting up our newly acquired Aldi egg chair and potting up a few plants.
+But while we’re there, we’ll be doing a few checks to make sure that our garden isn’t inadvertently breaking the law…

-You may have intended it as an innocent way to entertain the kids through the summer.
-But did you know that your trampoline could potentially get you into trouble with the law?
+For example, though you may have intended it as an innocent way to entertain the kids through the summer, did you know that your trampoline could potentially get you into trouble with the law?
 Depending on where it’s located, your bouncy backyard amusement could be a threat to your neighbours’ rights to privacy – a matter for the authorities.

 Lost the plot?!
 Small garden ideas to make the most of a tiny space